ianllewellyn/gunship/README.md

 ## nice to have

 * Fix helicopter nose
+* Optimise app.update() to not loop through all enemies twice
 * Localstorage leaderboard
 * Limit the rotation of the cannon
 * Make the ship bob up and down to show motion